-Website terms you should know
+Website terms your small business should know

 In the world of websites, differentiating between all the tricky terminology can be difficult.
 Using the wrong term can really confuse you or the people you’ve hired to work on your site — and can leave you with poor results.